 Details from the pages of the newest study published in Psychological Medicine in 2020 are even more impressive.
 The study was well controlled, (if small) and included double-blind, randomized, repeated-measures, and was within-subject crossover protocols.
 Researchers used a functional magnetic resonance imaging (fMRI) machine to take snapshots of the brain activity in the participants.

 Each participant had active psychosis, and was taking standard prescription anti-psychotic pharmaceuticals.
 The group receiving CBD received 600 mg doses.
 During the scan, researchers asked the participants to perform a verbal paired-associate learning task.
 The incredible images captured by the fMRI machine demonstrated to the team that CBD altered specific regions of the brain, including the prefrontal, mediotemporal, and mediotemporal-striatal.
 Furthermore, CBD seemed to normalize these regions in a way that looks like the results from healthy volunteers who had no psychosis.

 In essence, a 600 mg dose of CBD helped return brain function to normal for the participants with psychosis.
-This is the first study of its kind to look at CBD and psychosis through brain imaging.
+This is the first study of its kind to at CBD and psychosis through brain imaging.

 Cannabis and Psychosis is Still Complicated

 Increasingly, there is a consensus among scientists that CBD could represent a new field of treatment for psychosis and schizophrenia.
 But CBD and psychosis are only half of the story.
 Cannabis is a plant with many facets, and CBD is only one of them.